Alzheimer’s vs Dementia: What’s the Difference?

 Do you treat Alzheimer’s and dementia near me?

 It can be really difficult to tell whether someone’s suffering from dementia or something else.
 Even Alzheimer’s can be difficult to detect.
-It’s important to see a professional if you believe someone’s showing signs of dementia or Alzheimer’s, so if you do, come see us here at the office of Dr. Pedro Ylisastigui MD in Lehigh Acres and in Fort Myers FL.
-First, we’d like to give you a better understanding of the two conditions, so here’s our Q & A on Alzheimer’s vs dementia.
+It’s important to see a professional if you believe someone’s showing signs of dementia or Alzheimer’s, so if you do, come see us here at the office of Dr. Pedro Ylisastigui MD in Lehigh Acres FL.
+First, we’d like to give you a better understanding of the two conditions, so here’s our Q&A on Alzheimer’s vs dementia.

 The term “dementia” is a general one for a decline in mental abilities that’s significant enough to affect everyday life.
 Dementia is not an actual disease.
 With dementia, memory, reasoning, or other thinking skills are affected.